Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs

-\subsection{Noble gas budget of the deep mantle}
+\section{Noble gas budget of the deep mantle}

 In this section, we discuss the current constraints on the origin of the deep-mantle budgets of He, Ne, Ar, Kr, and Xe, and whether our dissolution calculation, which assumes a fully nebular Ne budget, aligns well with the broader understanding of these reservoirs.
 Along with the measurements of $c_{\rm ^{22}Ne,DM}$ used as a reference in Section \ref{sec:results}, \cite{Marty_2012} (see their Table 1) reported the concentrations of the non-radiogenic $^3$He,\footnote{Although not directly reported by \cite{Marty_2012}, the bulk mantle concentration of $^3$He can be recovered from their measurements \citep[see Section 3.3 of ][]{Marty_2012} of $c_{\rm ^{14}N} = (9.0 \pm 4.6) \times 10^{-8} \mathrm{mol/g}$, ${\rm N/}^{40}{\rm Ar}=160\pm40$, $^4 {\rm He/}^{40}{\rm Ar}=1.9\pm0.5$ and the helium isotopic ratios of $^3 \mathrm{He/}^4\mathrm{He}\sim 5.18 \times 10^{-5} $ measured in Icelandic OIB samples \citep{Hilton_1999}.} $^{36}$Ar, $^{84}$Kr, and $^{130}$Xe isotopes trapped in mineral lattice samples of the bulk (i.e. non-degassed) mantle, which we summarize in Table \ref{table:c_mantle}.
 The existence of a preserved nebular Ne reservoir in the mantle as supported by the analysis of \cite{Williams_2019} implies that other components of the proto-atmosphere were similarly incorporated into the rocky interior during the chemical equilibration of the mantle-envelope boundary.

 The relative concentrations of primordial volatiles dissolved in the mantle are regulated by their primordial abundances in the solar nebula and their solubility in basaltic melts.
-Given the concentration $c_{\rm ^{22}Ne,p}$ of dissolved primordial $^{22}$Ne into the mantle at surface pressure $P_0$, Henry's Law (Equation \ref{eq:Henrys_law}) can be used to compute the expected initial primordial concentration of an arbitrary species ${\rm ^AX}$:
+Given the concentration $c_{\rm ^{22}Ne,p}$ of dissolved primordial $^{22}$Ne into the mantle at surface pressure $P_0$, Henry's Law (Equation \ref{eq:Henrys_law}) can be used to compute the expected initial primordial concentration $c_{\rm ^AX,p}$ of an arbitrary species ${\rm ^AX}$: